thetis-apps/EconomicIntegration/README.md

 - BillyApiToken
 - DevOpsEmail

 A short explanation for each of these parameters are provided upon installation.
+Furthermore, most of them are explained in our [Get started manual](https://introduction.thetis-ims.com/da/docs/InstallAddOn/).

 # Configuration